hidai25/mouserepwithgestures/README.md

 7. Lastly the user can start again to try another movement.

-##### links for the web app and its repository we were working on(these are additional stretch goals of the project since we had more time after the project was finalised successfully):
+##### Links for the web app and its repository we were working on(these are additional stretch goals of the project since we had more time after the project was finalised successfully):

 https://www.mcwp.vsc.app/